wilsonrocks/dreadit-frontend/README.md

 Dreadit is a news aggregation website, similar to Reddit, which allows users to post and vote on articles and comments.
 It is a single page web app, which calls the RESTFUL api backend https://github.com/wilsonrocks/BE-PT-northcoders-news.git.

+There is a live version hosted at https://dreadit.herokuapp.com

 ## Installation